Sage-Bionetworks-Workflows/nextflow-infra/README.md

      aws s3 sync s3://some-bucket/data/ s3://<stack_name>-tower-bucket/ --acl bucket-owner-full-control
      ```

+   - **Synapse Authentication:** For now, Synapse authentication needs to be done with a [configuration file]([authtoken](https://python-docs.synapse.org/build/html/Credentials.html#use-synapseconfig)) (_i.e._ `.synapseConfig`) in the project bucket, and the `authtoken` approach is strongly recommended.
+If only one person has access to the bucket, then personal credentials can be used.
+If multiple people have (or might eventually have) access to the project bucket, we recommend creating a Synapse service account for the project and manage the Synapse credentials in LastPass.
+Once the configuration file is in the bucket, you can refer to it using the S3 URI (_e.g._ `s3://<stack_name>-tower-bucket/.synapseConfig`) in parameters.
+Please refer to the [`nf-tool-synapseclient`](https://github.com/Sage-Bionetworks-Workflows/nf-tool-synapseclient) repository for an example Nextflow workflow that pulls data from Synapse using a configuration file.

+     **N.B.** We are actively working on streamlining this process.
+We will communicate any improvements once they become available.

    - **Reference Files:** Sage Bionetworks has mirrored a subset of human and mouse reference files from the [nf-core iGenomes bucket](https://ewels.github.io/AWS-iGenomes/).
 These are found in the public `s3://sage-igenomes` S3 bucket, which **can only be accessed from the `us-east-1` region** (all other requests will be denied).
 If you're running nf-core pipelines, you should set the `--igenomes_base` parameter to `s3://sage-igenomes/igenomes`.

 ## License